guti1/azure_ml_eng_nd_udacity/project1_optimizing_ml_pipeline/README.md

 Next steps / TODO:
  - [ ] Deprecate SKLearn estimator type function in the favour of `ScriptRunConfig`
- - [ ] Review data-preprocessing steps - onehotencoding, etc.
+ - [ ] Review data-preprocessing steps - onehotencoding, further feature engineering, handle imbalanced classes.
- - [ ] Refactor notebook as series of azure-pipeline steps for better reproducibility
+ - [ ] Refactor exec notebook as series of azure-pipeline steps for better reproducibility

 Known issues:
 Unfortunately executing `poetry add azureml-train-automl-runtime` will result in never ending dependency resolution, thus it is not included in the project dependencies.
-However executing `poetry run pip istall azureml-train-automl-runtime` is sucessully installing the necessary package to execute a model resulting from a remote autoML run locally.
+However executing `poetry run pip istall azureml-train-automl-runtime` successfully installs the necessary package to execute a model resulting from a remote autoML run locally.